On the o-minimal Hilbert's fifth problem

 \pf Intersecting $Z$ with the definable charts of $X$ we may identify $Z$ with a definable subset of $\bJ$ and the result follows from Proposition \ref{prop basis of norm}. \\

-We this subsection with some observations.
-Recall that a definable space $X$ is \textit{completely definably normal} if one of the following equivalent conditions holds: \begin{enumerate} \item every definable subset $Z$ of $X$ is a definably normal definable subspace.
+We end this subsection with some observations.
+We say that a definable space $X$ is \textit{completely definably normal} if one of the following equivalent conditions holds: \begin{enumerate} \item every definable subset $Z$ of $X$ is a definably normal definable subspace.

 \item every open definable subset $U$ of $X$ is a definably normal definable subspace. \item for every closed definable subsets $Z_1$ and $Z_2$ of $X$, if $Z_0=Z_1\cap Z_2$, then there are open definable subsets $V_1$ and $V_2$ of $X$ such that: \begin{itemize} \item[(i)] $Z_i\setminus V_i=Z_0$, $i=1,2.$ \item[(ii)] $V_1\cap V _2=\emptyset.$